 But what is going to happen when the there won't be anyone at the IRS to remove liens and levies?

 Yes, on the good side, there won't be a staff to issue new levies and liens.
 But what about the ones already out there?
 During the last shut down, IRS group and area managers formed a skeleton crew to attempt to handle emergency release requests, and luckily the furlough only lasted four days so we never had to find out how overwhelmed they would have become.

-So, if a furlough continues longer than a week, it will still be possible to get a levy released (liens not so much).
-But expect a longer line — and that’s if if you know how to find where the line starts.
+If a furlough continues longer than a week, it will still be possible to get a levy released (liens not so much).
+But expect a longer line — and that's if if you know how to find where the line starts.